 - ways adults can avoid putting themselves at risk for an accusation of sexual misconduct.

 The test administered at the conclusion of the training must consist of a minimum of 25 questions and address the topics described in the training.

-The optional training video is useful resource, however, it is possible to successfully teach the course by using the training text only.
-The training text, and optional video, is designed for anyone to easily present to a group of adults.
+The optional training video is a useful resource, however, it is possible to successfully teach the course by using the training text only.
+The training text and optional video are designed for anyone to easily present to a group of adults.

-The certificates of completion, background screening, and adult registration forms must be presented at camp registration.
+The certificates of completion must be presented at camp registration.
 If an adult attending camp does not have a certificate of completion, he or she will not be allowed to have contact with minors nor participate in Camp activities until the above requirements are met.
 There are NO exceptions.